csev/dj4e/assn/dj4e_hello.md

 https://github.com/csev/dj4e-samples/tree/master/dj4e

 **Do not clone this repository**.
-It is jsut to be used as sample code as you build your new project and application in your `django_projects` folder.
+It is just to be used as sample code as you build your new project and application in your `django_projects` folder.

 We first need to make a new project within our `django_projects` folder.
 It is time